 Become a Coach – and see what all the fuss is about!

 Ask our coaches and they will tell you that coaching Girls on the Run is the most rewarding way to volunteer.
-Girls on the Run relies on the contributions of our incredible volunteer coaches to activate our 12-week program.
-While the coaches get to experience the positive transformations of the girls first-hand, it is often the coaches who say they were transformed the most!
+Girls on the Run relies on the contributions of our incredible volunteer coaches to activate our 10-week program.
+While the coaches get to experience the positive transformations of the girls first-hand, it is coaches who say they were transformed most!

 Coaches/Mentors shape our program and directly empower girls throughout LA County.
-For the 2014 Fall Season we invite you to learn first hand that…
+We will get you trained and ready to make an impact right away!
+We invite you to learn first hand that…

 Ready join the GOTRLA Team as a Coach?